SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 * The **backbone reference** (we will use *bTaeGut7.hap1*) can only be a single haplotype and **IT NEEDS TO BE CHROMOSOME-LEVEL**.
 Its chromosomes will be used as a template to align the other's genomes chromosomes/scaffolds and generate chromosomes graphs that will be then merged.
 This genome will be the main reference for the output VCF (containing the variants inside the pangenome) and will not appear as sample in the VCF.
 It will be also used as reference for downsteam analyses.
 * The pipeline currently does not support the presence of both haplotypes of the backbone individual in the form bTaeGut7.1 and bTaeGut7.2.
 The coordinate space for chromosome compartimentalization can only be based on a single haplotype (the backbone genome).
 However, the pipeline will work using the IDs **bTaeGut1_hap1** (backbone ref) and **bTaeGut1_hap2** (divergent haplotype of the backbone genome).
 These will be considered as separate samples, but it's always convenient to include the alternate haplotype of the main reference as you will retain information about their variability for downstream analyses (e.g. read mapping and variant calling).
 In the output VCF file, bTaeGut1_hap2 will appear as haploid (e.g. 0 instead of 1/0).

 * In addition to the backbone reference, one may **specify additional assemblies as reference** when running the MC pipeline.
-The graph will be referenced to the backbone genome, but the additional genome's paths will serve as a reference for graph decomposition, for example, i.e. the pipeline will generate multiple VCF files, one referenced to the backbone reference and the others to the additional references (see the ```--reference``` flag below).
+The graph will be referenced to the backbone genome, but the additional genome's paths will serve as a reference for graph decomposition, for example, i.e. the pipeline will generate multiple VCF files, one referenced to the backbone reference and the others to the additional references (see below).
 The chromosome compartimentalization will still rely on the backbone references's chromosomes.

 ## 1.3 Running the MC pipeline